hyperledger-archives/iroha-api/source/includes/_queries.md

 ### Purpose

-Purpose of _get account_ query is to get state of an account.
+Purpose of _get account_ query is to get the state of an account.

 Given this Query, in successful case Iroha returns `AccountResponse`, which contains Account object with following fields:
 <ul>